 Badass: Comes with the territory.
-YMMV, but this Link is a serious contender for the most badass Link yet.
 The final boss battle has him fighting Yuga, who has absorbed the powers of Ganon, Hilda, and two pieces of the Triforce.
 And if you believe the theory that Gramps is actually the Link from A Link to the Past, then this Link can also be the only Link to actually defeat another Link.

 Legacy Character: The Link following A Link to the Past's incarnation.
 And if we're gonna be technical, he's this for the Link in the first 2 games.

 Living MacGuffin: When the Triforce was split into three pieces, the Triforce of Courage found its home in Link's spirit.
 Though unlike the other two parts, Link, Zelda, and even the villains do not have any knowledge the third part is within him, nor can Link utilize it.
 It takes the exploits of saving all the sages and everyone acknowledging his heroic destiny to finally awaken it.]]

 Magic Knight: Link wields four spell-casting rods in this game.

 The princess of Hyrule.
 At the outset, she is warned by Link of a great coming evil, but unfortunately, she does not act fast enough and ends up trapped behind the walls of Hyrule Castle with it.
 Luckily, she did think ahead...